microscaler/tinkerbell/docs/adrs/0004-Agent_Loop_and_ReAct_Design.md

 - **Chain-based pipelines**: Good for linear tasks, bad for interactive agents
 - **State machines per agent**: Verbose, hard to modify; coroutines are clearer
 - **Spawn-per-step async**: Lacks yield control, hard to reason about
+- **No GitOps**: Removes auditability, traceability, and rollback safety

 ---